CoFL: Continuous Flow Fields for Language-Conditioned Navigation: Details of Procedural Annotation

 \subsubsection{Cost-weighted Geodesic and Predecessor Map}

-\textbf{\textsc{Geodesic}} runs a multi-source Dijkstra~\cite{dljkstra1959note} on an 8-connected pixel grid, restricted to free cells ($\mathcal{M}_{\mathrm{free}}{=}1$).
+\textbf{\textsc{Geodesic}} runs the Dijkstra~\cite{dljkstra1959note} on an 8-connected pixel grid, restricted to free cells ($\mathcal{M}_{\mathrm{free}}{=}1$).
 We treat each free pixel as a graph node.
 For any two neighboring pixels $\mathbf{p}$ and $\mathbf{q}$ (axial/diagonal neighbors), we assign an edge cost

 where $\|\mathbf{p}-\mathbf{q}\|_2\in\{1,\sqrt{2}\}$ for axial/diagonal moves.
 Starting from all goal pixels as sources, Dijkstra~\cite{dljkstra1959note} produces (i) a cost-weighted distance-to-go field $D_g^w(\mathbf{p})$ and (ii) a predecessor pointer $\mathrm{pred}(\mathbf{p})$, which stores the next pixel on the lowest-cost route from $\mathbf{p}$ to the goal.
 Collectively, $\mathrm{pred}(\cdot)$ forms a shortest-path tree rooted at the goal sources.